 - a.
-Optionally, if a Ground Recorder provides a data playback capability, it shall provide replay from COTS Media (section 10.10.3) to the Ethernet Interface.
-The Ethernet format of the network recording playback will be IAW section 10.3.11.1. - b.
+Optionally, if a Ground Recorder provides a data playback capability, it shall provide replay from COTS Media (paragraph 10.10.3) to the Ethernet Interface.
+The Ethernet format of the network recording playback will be IAW paragraph 10.3.9.1. - b.
 If the network recording playback capability is commanded remotely, Ground Recorders shall support the functionality of the IRIG-106 Chapter 6.